Powell: Fed Will ‘Proceed Carefully’ on Any Rate Rises

 Jeff Gennette, the chief executive of Macy’s, the largest department store in the United States, said shoppers had “more aggressively pulled back” on spending in the discretionary categories, resulting in an overall decline in sales last quarter.
 Half of Macy’s shoppers make $75,000 or less. (…)

 “Probably the most important thing people are spending money on is general merchandise,” said Max Levchin, the chief executive of Affirm, which extends credit to shoppers at checkout via a so-called buy-now, pay-later model.
 “People are looking for more value for less money, or simpler functionality and lower price,” he said.
-Pointing up The company reported an 18 percent rise in active customers from a year earlier.
+The company reported an 18 percent rise in active customers from a year earlier.

 (…) Foot Locker reported a sales decline of nearly 10 percent for the quarter, it also cut its forecast for 2023 earnings for the second time this year, citing “ongoing consumer softness.” (…)